skip to main content

 Engineering Technology I is the first-level class in the Engineering Program.
 This course familiarizes students with careers in engineering and related technical fields.
 Students will learn engineering fundamentals and tool use through hands-on design and fabrication.
 Students complete interesting projects in a variety of areas as they gain confidence and explore the nature of engineering, the design process, computer aided drafting and design, manufacturing materials, and a survey of engineering disciplines.
 No prior experience is necessary.
 Students learn about mechanical design, civil and architectural engineering, electricity and electronics, and robotics engineering.
 They learn to prototype their designs using CAD, hand and machine tools, 3D printing and laser cutting.
 Projects are designed to allow students to make connections between related science and engineering disciplines.
 This course is for students who want to experience and prepare for college and university studies and for those who like to design and fabricate products.
 This course is a prerequisite to Engineering Technology II.

-2023-24: Engineering Technology II
+2024-25 Engineering Technology 2

 Engineering Technology II is the second-level class of the Engineering Program.
 This is an advanced engineering course designed to further expose students to engineering technology careers and college majors, and it provides hands-on instruction in several engineering disciplines including mechanical, electrical, and civil engineering.
 Students will design and build projects including mechanical and electrical systems, products for specific users, UAV (drone) production, and electric vehicles.
 Projects are designed to allow students to explore topics in depth and to make connections between related science and engineering disciplines.
 Students will demonstrate mastery of content and process by completion and presentation of these long-term projects.
-Engineering Technology II is designed for students who want to prepare for college and university studies or for future engineering careers..
+Engineering Technology II is designed for students who want to prepare for college and university studies or for future engineering careers.

-2023-24: Health Careers I
+2024-25 Health Careers I

-2023-24 Personal Finance
+2024-25 Personal Finance

 This course is designed to teach students about financial topics that they will use throughout their lives.
 Topics include bank accounts, types of financial institutions, credit cards, types of loans, credit scores, budgeting, investing in the stock market, paying taxes, paying for college, getting a job, purchasing a car, purchasing a house, retirement, insurance and how people make financial decisions (behavioral economics).
 The three main goals of the course are to teach students: (1) To live within their means and make saving and investing a habit (2) Learn the power of compound interest and invest young (3) Become financially literate and understand at least the big picture of most financial topics and common pitfalls to avoid.
 No prior experience or math skills are required.
 Students will earn 10 general elective credits upon successful completion of the course.

-2023-24: Sports Medicine
+2024-25 Sports Medicine

 Sports Medicine is a year-long class.
 Students learn the basics of Athletic Training.
 This course also offers college credit through Foothill college.
 Students assist the MVHS Athletic Trainer during sports games on campus.
 Students learn the basics of anatomy, First Aid, and Injury Protocols.
 Students interested in any Health Career should take this course to learn the foundational skills required to be successful in this field.

-2023-24: Work Experience
+2024-25 Work Experience

 Students must be eligible for a Work Permit to participate in this course.
 Work Experience Education is designed to support students who are working at a job that pays at least minimum wage to earn Elective credits for their Work Experience.
 Students will need to submit pay stubs regularly to show proof of employment and meet academic requirements to maintain a work permit.
 The Work Experience Instructor will be contacting employers regularly to ensure students are meeting all professional standards.
 Students will maintain a professional portfolio to demonstrate their learning from the job experience.
 This is a pending “g” elective to meet the UC a-g requirements.